hkverma/litendb/README.md

 * Join time taken - with min-max maps (~50% reduction) Rows = 50000 Elapsed ms=13625
   Rows = 100000 Elapsed ms=30746

+* Join time taken - with min-max maps (~50% reduction) Rows = 50000 Elapsed ms=7535
+  Rows = 100000 Elapsed ms=16887
+  Rows = 200000 Elapsed ms=33534

+* Add event IDs in the message.
+Also add context for each user.

 * Inverse map - get the arrays where zones exist instead of traversing

 * Hash look up into the values